“A life-changing film.”

 September 21st

-The screening will be followed by a Q&A with Costas Christ (moderator; journalist, global conservationist, award-winning National Geographic writer, Co-Founder, Blue Climate Initiative); Abraham Joffe (Director/Producer, Trade Secret); Ole J Liodden (photographer and polar bear expert, Founder, Polar Bears & Humans); Cristina Mittermeier (conservation photographer, Co-Founder, SeaLegacy); and Paul Nicklen (conservation photographer, Co-Founder, SeaLegacy).
+The screening was followed by a Q&A with Costas Christ (moderator; journalist, global conservationist, award-winning National Geographic writer, Co-Founder, Blue Climate Initiative); Abraham Joffe (Director/Producer, Trade Secret); Ole J Liodden (photographer and polar bear expert, Founder, Polar Bears & Humans); Cristina Mittermeier (conservation photographer, Co-Founder, SeaLegacy); and Paul Nicklen (conservation photographer, Co-Founder, SeaLegacy).

 September 30th